kdaya001/tic-tac-toe/README.md

 * Track active player
 * Get the active box that is selected
 * Store player choices (TBC - DOM or JS Object)

+### Problem broken down (TBC - unordered):
+* Create a function for win condtion:
+    * Check if win conditions are met (3 in a row)
+    * Check if win conditions are met (3 in a column)
+    * Check if win conditions are met (3 diagonally)
+    * If win is triggered return the player that won otherwise return null
+* Create a function to add the active players token to chosen (empty) box
+* Add click event listeners to container div for the 3x3 grid (to utilise [bubbling](https://developer.mozilla.org/en-US/docs/Web/API/Event/bubbles))
+    * Use event.target to set or get the value of the clicked box/inner `div`
+* Track active player using a variable
+* Track player tokens in an object